joeavanzato/Trawler/README.md

 Certain detections have allow-lists built-in to help remove noise from default Windows configurations - expected Scheduled Tasks, Services, etc.  Of course, it is always possible for attackers to hijack these directly and masquerade with great detail as a default OS process - take care to use multiple forms of analysis and detection when dealing with skillful adversaries.

+If you have examples, write-ups or ideas for additional detections, please feel free to submit an Issue or PR with relevant technical details/references - the code-base is a little messy right now and will be cleaned up over time.

 ## Example Image
 <p align="center">
 <img src="sample.PNG">